pingswept/me30-website/content/notes/transistors.md

 MOSFETs are a newer variety of transistor than BJTs.
 If someone mentions an N-channel or P-channel device, they're usually talking about a MOSFET.

-The fundamental characteristic of a MOSFET is that it's a **voltage-controlled device**: raising the voltage on one leg of the device reduces the resistance between two other legs of the device.
+The fundamental characteristic of a MOSFET is that it's a **voltage-controlled device**: raising the voltage on one leg of the device (the gate) reduces the resistance between two other legs of the device (the drain and source).

 ## Two ways to use a transistor